yitinw9/Stat170B/README.md

 3. Applying Evaluation Metrics:
 Here we use three methods: Item-Based Collaborative Filtering, Random Recommendation Algorithm and Popular Games Algorithm and compare the average precison and recall of all the recommendations to users using the test subdataset.
 The notebook's n_neighbors value can be changed manually to show different results with different k, as well as the Top K variable that controls the number of games in the final result.

+The Demo.ipynb needs 'finalized_model.sav', 'test.csv' to run.
+The 'finalized_model.sav' saved the model that had already trained to shorten the running time.
+The result changes everytime you rerun the file for showing different results.